daryll-ko/daryll-ko/README.md

 I only use 2 applications for most of what I do: [VS Code](https://code.visualstudio.com/) for writing code and [Warp](https://www.warp.dev/) for terminal wizardry.
 In case of VS Code emergencies, I can fall back on [neovim](https://neovim.io/).

-I like to keep my primary toolbelt (★) small (trust me, it's small!), but I've familiarized myself with a lot of things:
+I like to keep my primary toolbelt (★) small, but I've familiarized myself with a lot of things:

 <br>